nurur/herokuMLapp_interactiveRegression/README.md

 Otherwise, you can check out the app hosted at Heroku :  https://mlapp-regression-interactive.herokuapp.com/

-To run the app from your machine, follow the steps:
+Follow the steps below to run the app from your machine:

 Step 1 : Open  a terminal